UK registers sharp rise in Indians illegally crossing over in small boats

 The Home Office data showed that 683 Indians arrived in the United Kingdom on small boats in 2022, as compared to 67 in 2021.

-The number of Indians illegally crossing over into the United Kingdom across the English Channel has increased sharply last year, data from the British government has shown.
+The number of Indians illegally crossing over into the United Kingdom across the English Channel has increased sharply to 683 last year from 67 in 2021, data from the British government has shown.

+The UK Home Office said that no Indians had crossed over into Britain in 2018 and 2019.
+This saw an increase in 2020 when 64 Indians crossed over followed by a small rise to 67 in 2021.

 The figures were part of the United Kingdom Home Office’s “Irregular Migration to the UK” statistics for 2022.